kyma-project/website/src/blog-posts/13-release-notes-07.md

 * Providing custom mutation services for assets to modify them before uploading them to the storage.

 In the coming releases, we plan to address the remaining features from the proposal.
-If you are interested in contributing, feel free to contact us.
+If you are interested in contributing, feel free to contact us on [Slack](http://slack.kyma-project.io).
 Meanwhile, read [this document](/docs/0.7/components/asset-store#overview-overview) to find out more about the Asset Store component.

 ## Console

 ### UI views migrated to SAP Fiori Fundamentals

-We have migrated Console UI views to SAP Fiori Fundamentals which uses [this](https://github.com/SAP/fundamental-ngx) library.
+We have migrated Console UI views to SAP Fiori Fundamentals.
+For the core Console UI we used the [Fundamental NGX](https://github.com/SAP/fundamental-ngx) library, and the UI views were built on [Fundamental React](https://github.com/SAP/fundamental-react).
 In addition to the migration, we added the missing UI tests and improved the existing ones.
 This way, we covered all end-to-end scenarios for the Service Catalog views and based them on the [testing bundle](https://github.com/kyma-project/bundles/tree/master/bundles/testing-0.0.1).

 ### View modularization